-Eligibility: All graduating seniors at 40 participating institutions, which includes Carleton College, are eligible for nomination by their institutions.
+Eligibility: All graduating seniors at 40 participating institutions (including Carleton) are eligible for nomination by their institutions.

 Selection Criteria: The Foundation seeks to identify individuals who demonstrate integrity, strong ethical character, intelligence, the capacity for vision and leadership, and potential for humane and effective participation in the world community.
 Feasibility of the project and language ability are also taken into account.

 At Carleton, the Watson application process occurs in four stages:

 STAGE 1: Submission of the following materials by Friday, September 9, at 12 Noon as a single PDF to email@example.com with the subject line “Watson:”